awsdocs/amazon-connect-user-guide/doc_source/agentconsole-guide.md

 Before agents can use the CCP to take calls, you configure permissions\.
 These permissions are edited in Amazon Connect, and cover a range of activities from generating reports to making calls\.
 The permissions also ensure that agents only see, and have access to, what's relevant to their job\.
 For more information, see [Managing User Profiles and Permissions](users.md#usermanagement)\.

-## Make International Calls<a name="international-calls-ccp"></a>
+## Use E\.164 Format for Telephone Numbers<a name="international-calls-ccp"></a>

+Amazon Connect requires phone numbers in [ E\.164](https://www.itu.int/rec/T-REC-E.164/en) format\.
+E\.164 is an international public telecommunication numbering plan defined by the International Telecommunication Union \(ITU\)\.
+Using phone numbers in E\.164 format ensures that numbers are interpreted consistently when placing calls between countries, and when phone numbers are passed between software applications and telephony services\.

-Making international calls using Amazon Connect is possible and the CCP provides the correct formatting for this automatically\.
+When you place calls from the CCP using Amazon Connect the CCP provides the correct formatting for numbers automatically\.

 E\.164 defines a general format for international telephone numbers\.
 Numbers are limited to a maximum of 15 digits, excluding the international call prefix\.
 The presentation of a number is usually prefixed with the plus sign \(\+\), indicating that the number includes the country calling code\.
 When dialing, the number must typically be prefixed with the appropriate international call prefix \(in place of the plus sign\), which is a trunk code to reach an international circuit from within the country of call origination\.
 Phone numbers that are not formatted in E\.164 may work, but it depends on the phone or handset that is being used as well as the carrier from which the call is being originated\.